Diocese of Green Bay: Reports of sex abuse

-In September 2002, Reverend John Feeney was arrested in Los Angeles on warrants from Outagamie County in Wisconsin, charging him with child sexual assault.
+In September 2002, the priest John Feeney was arrested in Los Angeles on warrants from Outagamie County in Wisconsin, charging him with child sexual assault.
 He was accused of sexually assaulting brothers Troy and Todd Merryfield when they were young teenagers at St. Nicholas Parish in Freedom in 1978.
 He was convicted in 2004 and sentenced to 15 years in prison.
-He was laicized by the Vatican in 2005.
-The Merryfield brothers sued the diocese in 2008, saying it committed fraud by transferring Feeney to other parishes and not informing parishioners about his background.
-In May 2012, the brothers won a $700,000 award, but it was overturned later that year.
-The diocese finally settled with the Merryfields for $700,000 in November 2015.
+He was laicized in 2005.
+The diocese settled with the Merryfields for $700,000 in November 2015.

-Reverend Donald Buzanowski was convicted in 2005 of sexually assaulting David Schauer in 1988 when he was a student at Saints Peter and Paul School in Green Bay.
+Donald Buzanowski, a diocesan priest, was convicted in 2005 of sexually assaulting David Schauer in 1988 when he was a student at Saints Peter and Paul School in Green Bay.
 The Vatican laicized him that same year.
 Buzanowski had been convicted in 2000 on child pornography charges and served 21 months in prison.
 In a 2002 letter to the diocese, he admitted to sexually abusing 14 boys.
 Due to a change in Wisconsin law, Buzanowski was released in 2012 with seven years of probation.

-The diocese was sued in Nevada in October 2012 by a Las Vegas man who stated he was sexually abused by Feeney at age 13 when he was serving in that city during the 1980s.
-The plaintiff said that the Diocese of Green Bay failed to tell the Diocese of Reno-Las Vegas about Feeney's history of accusations.
-A Las Vegas jury awarded the man $500,000 in 2013.
-However, the Nevada Supreme Court reversed the judgement in May 2015.

-Reverend Richard Thomas, a retired priest, was sentenced in October 2016 to four months in jail for exposing himself to a 16-year-old boy.
-During March of that year, Thomas exposed himself on several occasions through the window of his retirement facility to the boy as he walked to school.
-Police had arrested Thomas in 1993 for running around naked; the court sentenced him to psychological treatment.

-In January 2019, the diocese released a list of 46 diocesan clergy who were credibly accused of committing acts of sex abuse.
+Richard Thomas, a retired priest, was sentenced in October 2016 to four months in jail for exposing himself to a 16-year-old boy.
+During March of that year, Thomas exposed himself on several occasions through the window of his retirement facility to the boy as he walked to school.In January 2019, the diocese released a list of 46 diocesan clergy who were credibly accused of committing acts of sex abuse.
 By May 2019, the diocese had added two more names to this list.
-In August 2019, Bishop Ricken was accused of shielding former Bishop Joseph Hart during a criminal investigation in 2002 when Ricken was serving as bishop of Cheyenne.
-Ricken denied all the accusations, said that he never covered up anything about Hart.